ianquigley-sap/clouderp-ai-handson-2024/exercises/ex1/README.md

 Contract: A Contract involves defining a structured representation of a legal agreement or arrangement between two or more parties.
 Contracts can cover a wide range of agreements, such as sales contracts, service agreements, employment contracts, and more.
 Common attributes of a contract might include:
-Contract ID: A unique identifier for the contract.
 1. Contract ID: A unique identifier for the contract.
 2. Customer: Information about the customer involved
 3. Contract Type: The type of contract (e.g. sales, service, employment).